imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

 1. Select a path and enter *Edit Mode* (by right-clicking on the image canvas to access its [Contextual menu](/plugins/snt/manual#contextual-menu))
 2. Activate the node to be merged by hovering over it
-3. Select the second path by using the {% include key content='G' %} [shortcut](/plugins/snt/key-shortcuts) and activate the second merging node by hovering over it
+3. Select the second path by using the {% include key key='G' %} [shortcut](/plugins/snt/key-shortcuts) and activate the second merging node by hovering over it
 4. Open the contextual menu and select the initial path from the *Connect To (Start Join)* / *Connect To (End Join)* menu.

 If both nodes are terminal, the paths are merged together.
 Otherwise, one path will become a child of the other.
 Note that one of the nodes must be terminal, to ensure no loops are created.